Adeshppp/Java-Course/Readme.md

 3. final class : can't be extend

 Object class :

+Every class in java extends Object class.

+toString():
-Every class in java extends Object class. and Object class has a method called toString(), which returns some hex code by following some pattern like below
+Object class has a method called toString(), which returns some hex code by following some pattern like below

 className@hexCodeOfClass

 so by providing a implementation to toString methiod in a class we can make it return some valuable information about class. and then if we try top print obj then there will be some valuable information about a class.

+equals():
+Object class has a method called equals(), which returns boolean value by comparing 2 objects. what if we want to check whether 2 objects has same values in it or not.

+we can implement equals method aby giving it a implementation.